 Enhancing Listening and Spoken Language

-Join us for a live two-day webinar for the opportunity to hear from national and international experts in listening and spoken language – auditory-verbal practice.
+We have recently hosted a two-day webinar, presented by national and international experts in listening and spoken language – auditory-verbal practice.
 The recording of this webinar will be made available shortly.

-Professionals from Ireland, Northern Ireland, and Australia will present on various topics suitable for professionals and families of children who are deaf/hard-of-hearing.
-Information on supporting children with cochlear implants, hearing aids, and BAHAs develop their listening, speech, and spoken language skills will be covered.
+Professionals from Ireland, Northern Ireland, and Australia presented various topics suitable for professionals and families of children who are deaf or hard of hearing.
+Information on supporting children with cochlear implants, hearing aids, and BAHAs develop their listening, speech, and spoken language skills was also covered.

-Join international expert and paediatric audiologist Jane Madell, in our upcoming webinar series of two webinars to build foundational knowledge about speech acoustics and increase your confidence in relating audiograms to functional audition and articulation.
+Hear from international expert and paediatric audiologist Dr Jane Madell, in a series of webinars to build foundational knowledge about speech acoustics and increase your confidence in relating audiograms to functional audition and articulation.

 We Can Hear the Music